linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.10.2023 (announcement L2B Pipeline)
+- We're working on a revolutionary new L2B pipeline solution, and we're restructuring the first fragments of the new application! 🚀 What features would you like to see in the new L2B pipeline? 🤔 #L2B #pipeline #revolution

+### 01.10.2023 (announcement L2B Space)
+- 🤔 At L2B Space, we're exploring new database systems and models to help businesses break free from the limitations of traditional data storage.
+What are some of the most exciting challenges you're facing in your data management? 💾 #databases #data #innovation

 ### 30.09.2023 (announcement)
 - Just finished working on our first client project for L2B and the feedback has been overwhelmingly positive! 🎉 Are you in need of L2B Classic for a better business operation?
 Let's chat! 💼 #L2BClassic #BusinessSolutions #CustomerFeedback 🤔 How can L2B Classic benefit your company?